 15. Which virtualization platforms fully support Palo Alto network deployments?

 The Palo Alto Networks VM-series virtualization platform helps Palo Alto Networks deployment in a significant way.
 It offers the following:

 - Open stack

 - The private cloud computing environment

 16. What is the default IP address, login, and password for Palo Alto Firewall’s administration port?

 The administration port’s default IP address is 192.168.1.1 in the Palo Alto firewall.
 The username is “admin”.
 The password is “admin”.

-These are some of the most important questions regarding the Palo Alto firewall.
 These questions are basic, intermediate as well as advanced-level questions.
 You can go through these questions.

 These questions will definitely help you in preparation of your Palo Alto interview.